 Take time to relax, pursue your hobbies, discuss your ideas freely, and make creative thinking a habit.

 But this has to be a focused effort.
 And the most effective way to accomplish this is by developing your creative thinking skills.

 Reviewing a business problem from different perspectives, accounting for extreme opinions, understanding the landscape, taking into account data and statistics can actually unleash your creative skills as well.

 And as a simple exercise, write down five ideas daily in a notebook.
 Allocate the time for creative thinking and let your mind do the work.

 The ability to break unhealthy patterns and replace destructive habits with constructive ones is a skill we must learn.
 It helps us succeed both professionally, and socially.

 As your responsibilities grow, you may be asked to teach a class at a university.
-Or probably engage more in public relationship activities – TV, radio shows and podcasts, other interviews online.
+Or probably engage more in public relations activities – TV, radio shows and podcasts, other interviews online.

 Both students and adults will look up to you.
 What does it take to be successful?
 Are your hobbies a prerequisite to follow your steps?